Australian Registered Medical Device

 Safety Guidelines for Vagus Nerve Stimulation

-Secondly, patients must follow the operation guidelines as instructed by their healthcare provider.
-This involves how and when to adjust the intensity or frequency levels.
+Secondly, patients must follow the operation guidelines for controlling the device.
+It involves how and when to adjust the intensity and frequency levels of the electrical stimulation.
 It is also important to follow a regular check-up to make necessary adjustments to parameters.
-In any case of discomfort, pain, or adverse reactions, patients should immediately contact their provider.
+In case of any discomfort, individuals should immediately contact their provider.

 Who Is Suitable for the Treatment?